netdata/learn/docs/cloud/organize.md

 You can add new War Rooms to any Space by clicking on the green plus icon `+` after the **Rooms** heading.
 A new panel slides in and prompts you to name the new War Room, give it a description, and choose whether it's public or private.
-Anyone in your Space can join public War Rooms, can only join private War Rooms with an invitation.
+Anyone in your Space can join public War Rooms, but can only join private War Rooms with an invitation.

 ## Manage existing Spaces and War Rooms